andreogara/seia-ui/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:8000](http://localhost:8000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+The app will make requests to a server hosted on heroku which is a simple httpserver to allow saving of progress.

 ### `npm test`